How to Budget in 5 Steps — and Answers to Budgeting FAQs

 Clothing: This covers any clothing or shoes you buy in a month.

 Entertainment: This is the money you spend each month on fun things like concerts, plays, movies and nights out with friends.
+The entertainment category may include home entertainment like streaming services or video games.

 Once you set up automated payments, keep an eye on your checking account to make sure the payment goes out.